carevicm/Bootstrap_Project-Quantum/README.md

 Open index.html in your preferred browser to view the website.

-I've placed the CSS for this project in ./css/style.css.
+I've placed the CSS for this project in./css/style.css.

 Dependencies